myedukrishnan/projectsato/README.md

-# projectsato
-Project Sato - C2
+# Project Sato - C2

 This project is way too big for me to do it myself - so i thought to just release this design.